bitcraze/crazyflie-lib-python/README.md

 ## Testing
 ### With docker and the toolbelt

 For information and installation of the [toolbelt.](https://wiki.bitcraze.io/projects:dockerbuilderimage:index)

 * Check to see if you pass tests: `tb test`
 * Check to see if you pass style guidelines: `tb verify`

 Note: Docker and the toolbelt is an optional way of running tests and reduces the work needed to maintain your python environment.

 ### Native python on Linux, OSX, Windows
  [Tox](http://tox.readthedocs.org/en/latest/) is used for native testing: `pip install tox`
 * If test fails after installing tox with `pip install tox`, installing with  `sudo apt-get install tox`result a successful test run

-* Test package in python2.7 `TOXENV=py27 tox`
 * Test package in python3.4 `TOXENV=py34 tox`
 * Test package in python3.6 `TOXENV=py36 tox`

-Note: You must have the specific python versions on your machine or tests will fail. (ie. without specifying the TOXENV, `tox` runs tests for python2.7, 3.3, 3.4 and would require all python versions to be installed on the machine.)
+Note: You must have the specific python versions on your machine or tests will fail. (ie. without specifying the TOXENV, `tox` runs tests for python 3.3, 3.4 and would require all python versions to be installed on the machine.)

 ## Platform notes